What are the course options at an FE College?

 A range of different courses

-- GCSE or A levels (often with a large choice of subjects) The GCSE offer at each college will vary but all will always offer English and maths
+- GCSE or A levels (often with a large choice of subjects) The GCSE offer at each college will vary but all will offer English and maths

 - Vocational subjects (known as Applied General Qualifications) these are related to a broad subject area such as business, health and social care, etc. - so they can lead to a large variety of employment areas or university courses